KnowageLabs/Knowage-Documentation/functionalities-guide/MetaWeb/ka_dev_metaweb.rst

    Figure 10.15: Temporal hierarchy definition.

-According to the chosen type, the user will be able to use the specific functions introduced in Section 9.1.
+According to the chosen type, the user will be able to use the specific functions introduced in Section **XXX**.

 Column property list
 ~~~~~~~~~~~~~~~~~~~~